 It seems so very trite.
 So mundane.
 Yet, the story of Renuka's allergies, plus being able to find a long-lost friend was a matter of pure chance after giving up.
 It's not like I hadn't tried before.
 I did try.
 But then after a lot of persistence, I gave up.
 What this message is all about is to try again, a lot later.

 That gate at Marsha's school seemed locked to everyone.
 And yet it needed nudging.
 Who knows?
 Maybe the motorcyclist and the driver of the car loosened it just enough for me to yank it free.
 It's a lesson that you have to keep going long after everyone else (and possibly even you) have given up.

-And that was my 2016 in a nutshell.
+And that was my the year in a nutshell.

-We are already in 2017.
+We are already in a new year.
 Last night I had my zero-gravity dream again.